RETIRED TUBE COUNTERS

 Hardware Support - Older Model TRAX Automatic Traffic Data Recorders

 For more than two decades, JAMAR has sold various models of the TRAX automatic data recorder.
-The currently available models are the TRAX Apollyon and TRAX Apollyon Plus II.
+The currently available model is the TRAX Pinnacle.

 Older models (with their production lifespan) include: